Natural Pink Eye Conjunctivitis Remedies

 - George’s Aloe Vera Liquid (optional)

-NOTE: If you are allergic to any of these ingredients, do not use them!
+NOTE: If you are allergic to these ingredients, do not use them!

 NOTE: Mix in a clean (dust, mold, etc., and pet-free) room and use clean tools.